arnauddesombre/Python-Utilities/README.md

 ----------

 <b>bellman_ford.py</b><br>
-Compute all shortest distances from source to all points in graph as well as the shortest corresponding paths using the Bellman-Ford algorithm.<br>
+Compute all shortest distances from source to all points in a directed graph as well as the shortest corresponding paths using the Bellman-Ford algorithm.<br>
 /!\ distances can be < 0<br>
 /!\ no negative cycle can exist in the tree<br>

 Return:
 - shortest distances<br>
 - shortest path parents dictionary<br>
-- if a negative cycle exists<br>
+- boolean indicating if a negative cycle exists<br>

 negative_cycle(graph, source) will return a list containing one negative cycle (note there can be multiple negative cycles).
 The first and last element of the list are the same ([A, B, ... , A])